alexandra-mara/docs/docs/guides/steth-integration-guide.md

 So to obtain ether from the protocol, you'll need to proceed with the following steps:

-- request the withdrawal, locking your steth in the queue and receiving an NFT, that represents your position in the queue
+- request the withdrawal, locking your stETH in the queue, and receiving an NFT, that represents your position in the queue
 - wait, until the request is finalized by the oracle report and becomes claimable
 - claim your ether, burning the NFT